chinapandaman/PyPDFForm/docs/examples.md

 ## Draw text

-Sometimes you may want to draw some texts on a PDF form even though there are no corresponding text elements.
+Sometimes you may want to draw some texts on a PDF form even though there are no corresponding text widgets.
 This example shows how.

 ```python